Jumanji: The Next Level: Sequel

 Dwayne Johnson revealed in an interview that the villain Jurgen the Brutal is actually an avatar of an unknown character, and would be explored in a potential sequel.
 In March 2020, Jake Kasdan confirmed early developments for a follow-up film.
 Kasdan confirmed plans to maintain the core cast of the previous two films.
 The following month, the filmmaker stated that the story for the next installment was in development.
 It later was reported that the follow-up film was delayed due to the COVID-19 pandemic.

-In November 2021, producer Hiram Garcia confirmed that a pitch was developed and is ready to be presented to the studio after Kasdan finished his work on Red One (2024).
+In November 2021, producer Hiram Garcia confirmed that a pitch was developed and ready to be presented to the studio after Kasdan finished his work on Red One (2024).
 The following month he reiterated plans to develop the next Jumanji, once filming on Red One wrapped, stating that this timetable works with the actors' busy production schedules.
 In March 2023, Kevin Hart indicated that it would be the final film in the series.
-In October 2024, Sony scheduled the next film in the series for release on December 11, 2026.
 Production began in November 2025, with Johnson reiterating that it would be the last film in the series.

+Originally, Sony scheduled the next film in the series for release on December 11, 2026, but was moved to December 25, 2026, in order to avoid competition with the 2026 films Avengers: Doomsday and Dune: Part Three.